GeoMcDan/cliese/README.md

 add_virtual_option("what_if")
 use_middleware(audit)

-app = ExtendedTyper()  # picks up the configured pipeline
+app = TyperPlus()  # picks up the configured pipeline
 ```

 Behind the scenes a `PipelineConfig` tracks decorators, middleware, param types, virtual options, and invocation factories.
 You can clone or merge configurations, or create bespoke `Pipeline` instances for each app.

----

 ## Typer Compatibility

+Not a drop-in replacement, but an extension.
+TyperPlus directly extends the Typer class.

-- `ExtendedTyper` mirrors `typer.Typer` methods (`command`, `callback`, `before_invoke`, `after_invoke`, etc.).
+- `TyperPlus` mirrors `typer.Typer` methods (`command`, `callback`, `before_invoke`, `after_invoke`, etc.).
 - A fresh `Pipeline()` (or the global default) with no additions behaves exactly like Typer.
-- Existing Typer applications can migrate incrementally: alias `ExtendedTyper`, then opt into pipeline features as needed.
+- Existing Typer applications can migrate incrementally: alias `TyperPlus`, then opt into pipeline features as needed.

----
+## Disclaimer

+This project is a proof of concept, not a production-ready framework.
+It gathers together experiments, personal helpers, and quick hacks I have repeated across several Typer projects.
+I paused feature work to document the ideas, wrap them in a test harness, and share the direction publicly.

+The design is evolving.
+Concepts borrowed from OWIN and ASP.NET Core but the AI coding assistant undoubtedly pulling from well-known, tried and true concepts from from FastAPI and Flask.
+I frequently relied on an AI coding assistant while sketching components.
+The intent is to show what a richer CLI pipeline could feel like.
+I'm working toward a stable release.

 ## Acknowledgements

-- **bottor** – foundational exploration of middleware-style CLI composition.
-- **Sebastián Ramírez (tiangolo)** – creator of Typer & FastAPI; this project builds on his ecosystem.
+- **Sebastian Ramirez (tiangolo)** – creator of Typer & FastAPI; this project builds on his ecosystem.

----

-Pull requests, middleware examples, and docs improvements are welcome.
-Enjoy the upgraded Typer experience!